varnish/Varnish-Book/varnish_book.rst

    A *fallback* director will always pick the first backend unless it is sick, in which case it would pick the next backend and so on.
 A director is also considered a backend so you can actually stack directors.
-You could for instance have use directors for active and passive clusters, and put those directors behind a fallback director.
+You could for instance have directors for active and passive clusters, and put those directors behind a fallback director.

    .. note::